 Danau Tanu, PhD, is the author of Growing Up in Transit: The Politics of Belonging at an International School, which was written based on her doctoral dissertation.
-She is currently an Honorary Research Fellow at the University of Western Australia and recently won a Japan Foundation Research Fellowship through which she will commence her postdoctoral research on Tokyo’s Multicultural Youth at Waseda University in 2021.
+She holds a doctorate degree in Anthropology & Asian Studies from the School of Social Sciences at the University of Western Australia and recently won a fellowship through which she will commence her postdoctoral research on Tokyo’s Multicultural Youth in Japan in

 In the past, she has won a postdoctoral Endeavour Research Fellowship from the Government of Australia as well as a Monbukagakusho Research Scholarship from the Government of Japan.